csula/cs454-winter-2015/Syllabus.md

 ## Grading Allocation

-There will be 4 quizzes that are based on textbook and papers.
-The course will also include 4 programming assignments and a final project.

 1. Quizz (4) - 20 points
 2. Homework (4) - 60 points
-3. Project (1) - 15 points
+3. Project - 15 points
 4. Class Participation - 5 points

 **Final Project** These homework assignments culminate a final project: a fully functional search engine.
 Students will engage in a team or individual project to leverage the search engine techniques learned during the course (e.g., ranking, crawling, content analysis and detection, and query models). **Successful completion of the course project is a requirement for passing this course.**